Periodic Trends of Alkali Metals

 Density of Alkali Metals

 The observed densities of alkali metals increase down the group with the exception of potassium.
-Lithium, sodium, and potassium are the only three metals that are lower denser than water.
+Lithium, sodium, and potassium are the only three metals that are less dense than water.

 Ionization Energy